mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

 ...
 ~~~

-The exact values are found in the programmers manual on pages 63 and 90.
-Note
+The values for these location can be found in the programmers manual on pages 63
-that you can split these up even more and give the various sections different
+and 90.
+Note that you can split up the flash and ram even more to give greater
+control over the layout of code and give each section different permissions.
+For
-permissions.
-For example, if you wanted the second half of the flash to be read
+example, you could make the second part of the flash read only to store data
-only you could:
+without the worry about it being executed:

 ~~~
 MEMORY {